Neural SLAM: Learning to Explore with External Memory: Experiments

 \subsection{Gazebo Experiments}

 We also experimented with a simple $3D$ world built in Gazebo.
 We used a slightly different reward structure: $-0.005$ as a step cost, $-0.05$ for collision, $1$ for the completion of an exploration, and the exploration reward is scaled down by $0.1$ compared to the grid world experiments.
-We deploy $24$ learners using docker for training our \textit{Neural-SLAM} agent.
-From the experimental results shown in Fig. \ref{fig:gazebo}, we can see that our \textit{Neural-SLAM} agent is able to solve the task effectively.
-We also deploy the trained agent in new Gazebo environments to test its generalization performance, and we observe that the agent is still able to accomplish exploration efficiently (we show these experiments in the supplementary video).
+We deploy $24$ learners using docker for training the \textit{Neural-SLAM} agent and the $2\ts{nd}$ best performing agent of the generalization test: \textit{A3C-Nav2}, as training with $24$ Gazebo environments is very computationally expensive.
+From the experimental results shown in Fig.\ref{fig:gazebo}, we can see that the \textit{Neural-SLAM} agent is able to solve the task effectively.
+We also deploy the trained agent in new Gazebo environments to test its generalization performance, and we observe that the agent is still able to accomplish exploration efficiently.
+We show these experiments in the supplementary video.